nvmwill/nexmo-developer/_documentation/en/bulk/guides/configure-dashboard-account.md

 vonage apps:create "My Messages App" --messages_inbound_url=https://api-eu.vonage.com/v0.1/bulk/webhooks/recipients/responses?application_id=yourapplicationID --messages_status_url=https://api-eu.vonage.com/v0.1/bulk/webhooks/actions/status?application_id=yourapplicationID
 ```

-This creates a Vonage API application with a messages [capability](/application/overview#capabilities), with the webhook URLs configured as specified, and generate a private key file `my_messages_app.key` and creates or updates the `vonage_app.json` file.
+This creates a Vonage API application with a messages [capability](/application/overview#capabilities), with the webhook URLs configured as specified, generates a private key file `my_messages_app.key`, and creates or updates the `vonage_app.json` file.

 ### How to create a Messages and Dispatch application using the Dashboard